Get News & Updates Directly To Your Inbox

-A checkup for memory loss may include:
+A checkup for memory loss covers several areas.
+Your doctor may:

-Frequently making poor decisions
+Often makes poor decisions

 Difficulty handling monthly bills

-Sometimes forgetting a payment
+Occasionally forgets a payment

-Losing track of the day or time
+Loses track of the day or time

-Losing items from time to time
+Loses items from time to time

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.